 6. Hazur Sahib Nanded

-One among the five takhts in Sikhism is the Hazur Sahib Nanded that is the holy place of Sikhs is thronged by a large number of devotees each and every year.
-And among all the places to visit in Aurangabad, this place holds to be the temporal authority sits on the banks of river Godavari in the city of Maharashtra called as Nanded.
+One among the five takhts in Sikhism is the Hazur Sahib Nanded, which is the holy place of Sikhs is thronged by a large number of devotees every year.
+And among all the places to visit in Aurangabad, this place holds the temporal authority and sits on the banks of the river Godavari in the city of Maharashtra called Nanded.
 The temple is generally believed to be built to commemorate the death of the Sikh Guru, Sri Guru Gobind Singh Ji, and was built in the year 1832 by Maharaja Ranjit Singh.

 Hazur Sahib Nanded, Aurangabad